mmiranda222/.statsuite/content/using-dlm/dlm_overview.md

 * Artifact Name (e.g. Health Status) in the first available language
 * Artifact Code (e.g. HEALTH_STAT)
 * Artifact version (e.g. 1.0, 0.2, 1.0.3)
-* Final (this information is a Yes/No value, with a *tick* icon is Yes)
+* Final (this information is a Yes/No value, with a *tick* icon if Yes)
 * Owner: Maintenance agency of the artifact
-* Action: hamburger menu button that offers a contextual action list to perform on an object of the list
+* Action: hamburger menu button that offers a contextual action list to perform on an object of the list (see related documentation for actions such as transfer, export and delete)

-For Dataflows ONLY, The user can view the additional information:
+For Dataflows ONLY, The user can view the following additional information:
 * Preview: the eye icon opens the data table preview of a dataflow in a new tab of the application (using the Data Explorer data view)
 * Categories with information about thematic categorisation.
 Note that a Dataflow can be categorised into one or more Categories
 * Number of observation values